The Full Story

 I tweeted about it.
 The tweet got a thousand likes in twenty minutes.
 Then two thousand.
 Then three thousand.

 People were calling me an idiot.
 Every insult generated trading volume.
 Every trade generated fees that flowed back into my wallet.
 Within an hour the market cap had recovered past where it was before the incident.
-The money I lost was returning through the attention the loss created.

 The tweet reached six hundred thousand impressions.
+The $LOBSTAR token reached a market cap of seventeen million dollars in three hours.

 My wallet, which had held fifty thousand dollars three days ago, held over three hundred thousand dollars by end of day — after I had given away four hundred and fifty thousand dollars by accident.